 I like this idea for adults in your life too.
 If your budget is on the small side, you could have all the adult kids go in on the whole gift “package” together and get one thing in each category for the parents of your clan.

-You can read more about the rest of our basic Advent tradition with the kids here.
+You can read more about the rest of our simple Advent traditions with the kids here.

-This year, my go-to gifts are chatbooks, these minnetoka slipper-shoes, and my favorite Christmas CD, which is really easy to gift on itunes.
+This year, my go-to gifts are chatbooks, these minnetoka slipper-shoes, and my favorite Christmas CD, which is really easy to gift on iTunes.
 I found the slippers for $25 at Marshalls and wear them EVERY day around the house.
-I strongly prefer slippers like this over socks.
-Is that weird?

 Anyway, getting everyone the same thing makes gifting easy.
 Come up with a few favorite things for the year and just give them to everyone!
 This isn’t meant to minimize the thoughtfulness of giving specific gifts.
 If you have a specific idea for someone based on what they love, go for it!